damnation-eu/website-beta/rpg.md

 <b>/fe</b> - Currency - Transfer money around or check your own balance
 <b>/jobs</b> - Classes and Economy - Become a part of one of the specialized classes to earn money and rank up in experience
 <b>/news</b> - Announcements about changes on the server
-<b>/mail</b> - Communication - send and receive mail from any other player on the server, even if they're offline
+<b>/mail</b> - Communication - send and receive mail from any other player on the server, even if they're offline</p>

 <hr>
 </body>